• As low as $225/Night

 Roku enabled T.V.s in bedroom and living room.
 Wifi and AC.

-King size bed, and bath with additional enormous shower stall.
+King size bed, and bath with additional sizable shower stall.

 About the Area